chrisfield/redux-formkit/README.md

 * `validate : optional function or array of functions` — Any validation functions will be called two parameters: First the formatted field value (eg will be numeric for number formatted fields); Second all the field-values (eg so it's easy to check one date is after another).
 Validation functions should return undefined if the validation passes or an error if the validation fails.
 The error will often be a string but it can be any object.

-* `format : optional function` — use this to convert to event.target.value to whatever semantic value makes sense to store in redux.
+* `format : optional function` — use this to convert the event.target.value to whatever semantic value makes sense to store in redux.
 Eg `format={str => str.toUpperCase}` will store the number as uppercase.

 * `formatFromStore : optional function` — use this to convert the value in redux to the value is expected by the rendered component.
 Eg: `formatFromStore={addCommas}` where `addcommas` is:
 ```